openrewrite/rewrite-recipe-markdown-generator/README.md

 Once you have the CHANGELOG created, you can copy it over to the [changelog section](https://docs.openrewrite.org/changelog/) in the OpenRewrite docs.
 When doing a full release, make sure you remove the old snapshot releases.

+A few important things to note:

+* The snapshot descriptors are not updated when a full release is run.
+You should make sure to run the snapshot code when you do a full release so that it can be kept up-to-date.
+* When doing snapshot releases, you generally don't want to copy over all of the files to the rewrite-docs (as it will show snapshot versions instead of full versions).
+Rather, please only copy over the exact files you need.
+* When copying over the files from the previous step, make sure you update the `SUMMARY.md`.
+If you don't, those new files won't appear.

 ### Automated Recipe Docs

 When you run this project for either a snapshot or a full release, all documentation will be updated in the